March 1, 2025

 Solution: It depends on identifying the reason for archiving failure and fixing it.

-WAL Retention policies
+WAL retention policies

 Problem: Misconfigured or inadequate retention policies for WAL archives can also contribute to accumulating files in the pg_wal directory.
 If archival processes fail to remove obsolete WAL segments promptly, the directory may become bloated with unnecessary files, consuming disk space that could be used for other purposes.